vti/rmachine/README.md

 ## Installation

-rmachine is available as a normal Perl distribution that can be installed using `cpan` or `cpanm`, or as a fat packed file that can be copied to a laptop or a remote server.
+rmachine is available as a normal Perl distribution that can be installed using `cpan` or `cpanm`, or as a fat packed (TODO) file that can be copied to a laptop or a remote server.

 After getting rmachine, an install command should be run: